JanaJankovic/pws-server/README.md

 # PWS Server
-> Node.js server and MongoDB for back-end part of plant wastering system.
+> Node.js server and MongoDB for back-end part of plant watering system.

 ## Table of contents
 * [General info](#general-info)